 - Hiking Mileage: 11.8 miles

 This morning we will wake up early and, after breakfast, depart Puerto Natales and begin our 2-hour drive to Torres del Paine National Park.
 Upon arrival at Torres del Paine, your guides will give an overview of the natural and cultural history of the area.
 We begin our trek to the Ascencio Valley, while having views of the the stunning Ascencio River.
 We will come to refugio Chileno (a backcountry lodge) and have a break for water and snacks, then continue through a beautiful forest of native Lenga (Beech) trees and keep hiking until we reach a glacial moraine (a ridge made from debris pushed out by the glacier).
 From the moraine, we trek another hour until we reach the most impressive Torres del Paine rock spires!
 Our views of the iconic granite towers and turquoise glacial lake are absolutely breathtaking, and they are the features that made this park world-famous.

-After our hike we will head to the Serrano River area, where we will enjoy our first night at Lodge Serrano.
+After our hike we will head to the Kau River area, where we will enjoy our first night at the Kau River Lodge.
 We will take time for showers and a bit of relaxation time until dinner is served.